Kumyks: Ethnonym

 The majority of researchers (Bakikhanov, S. A. Tokarev, A. I. Tamay, S. Sh.
 Gadzhieva) derive the name "Kumyk" from a Turkic ethnonym Kimak, or from another name for Kipchaks — Cuman.

 According to P. Uslar, in the 19th century the names "Kumyk" and "Kumuk" pertained to the Turkic speaking population of the Northern Caucasian lowlands.
 In Dagestan, Chechnya and Ingushetia, the name Kumyk, or originally Kumuk pertained to the Kumyks only.
 Y. Fyodorov wrote, based on sources from the 8–19 cc., that "Gumik — Kumyk — Kumuk" is originally a Dagestani toponym from the Middle Ages.

 In various Russian, European, Ottoman and Persian sources Kumyks were also called Dagestan Tatars (or Dagestan Turks), Circassian and Caucasus Tatars.

 Origin

-There is no universal opinion regarding the origin of the Kumyks.
+There is no universal opinion regarding the origin of the Kumyks, and disputed debates have continued to even today.
 Some scholars propose that the population of the Kumyk plains of the 8th-10th centuries were directly ancestral to modern Kumyks.
-A view close to that is that the Kumyks appeared in Dagestan along with the Khazars in the 8th century and stayed afterwards.
-Whereas others believe that the Kumyks appeared in Dagestan in the 12th-13th centuries along with Kipchaks.

-Kumyk verbal tradition carried through ages some proverbs and sayings coming from the times of the Khazar Kaghanate.
+A view close to that is that the Kumyks appeared in Dagestan along with the Oghuric Khazars in the 8th century and stayed afterwards, in part due to Kumyk verbal tradition carried through ages some proverbs and sayings coming from the times of the Khazar Kaghanate. however, the narrative is questioned due to the fact the Kumyk language belongs to the Kipchak languages of Turkic family, which is largely unintelligible to the Chuvash language (the last surviving Oghur people).
+Thus, some other scholars believe that the Kumyk identity appeared in Dagestan in the 12th-13th centuries as part of the Kipchak migration.